ming-hai/ice-builder-visualstudio/README.md

 1. Add the Ice Builder NuGet package (`zeroc.icebuilder.msbuild`) to your C++ project.

-   Adding the Ice Builder creates a `Slice Files` filter in your project.
+   Adding Ice Builder creates a `Slice Files` filter in your project.

 2. Add one or more Slice (`.ice`) files to your project.
 While these Slice files can be anywhere, you may want to select a customary location such as the project's home directory or a sub-directory named `slice`.